faceyspacey/webpack-flush-chunks/README.md

 ```
 > **note:** the `publicPath` is also returned, for convenience

-Though you will have no need to manually create your stylesheets and scripts, here you can see what data you have available to you in case you need to perform some other logic
+Though generally you will have no need to manually create your stylesheets and scripts, here you can see what data you have available to you in case you need to perform some other logic
 on the array of scripts/sheets returned to you.